Cornell University Position Announcement

 2. A resume;

-3. A Statement of “Contribution to Diversity, Equity, and Inclusion,” which may be incorporated into the cover letter, resume OR presented as a separate statement.
-Candidates are invited to describe past, present, and/or future aspirations for promoting equity, inclusion, and diversity.
+3. A Statement of “Contribution to Diversity, Equity, and Inclusion,” which may be incorporated into the cover letter OR presented as a separate statement.
+Candidates are invited to describe past, present, and/or future aspirations for promoting equity, inclusion, and diversity, and/or to convey how they see these commitments continuing at Cornell.

 Environment: One of the leading academic research libraries in the United States, Cornell University Library is a highly valued partner in teaching, research, and learning at the university.
 With an operating budget of over $58 million and a diverse and innovative staff of close to 400, the Library provides significant collaborative opportunities in support of 2,700 faculty, 24,000 students and 94 PhD fields.
 Its world class collections, expert librarians, and responsive services in physical and virtual library spaces inspire and nourish scholarship and learning.